I’ve had a few major health scares in my life.

 But they’ve gifted me with a deep awareness and gratitude for each moment I have here on this earth.

-My experiences have deeply affected how I think, the actions I take, and what I write about here in Sound Health.
+My experiences have deeply affected how I think, the actions I take, and what I write about here in digest.
 I’m compelled to make the solutions and information I’ve discovered accessible to others, so they too, can enrich their life.

 So when I came across some groundbreaking research on “SuperAgers,” I was immediately intrigued.